jav1pm/iota-hornet/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project using a custome node, you will need to add the following environment variables to your .env file

 - `CUSTOM_NODE`